KUNAL1612/NewNotices/README.md

 # NewNotices
-Python script to send toast notifications in Win10 from KGEC website
+This was originally a "Python script to send toast notifications in Win10 from KGEC website" But has been modified to display the notification in a GUI window, so as to remove the W10 toast dependency

-Python script that uses https://github.com/jithurjacob (Jithu R Jacob)'s Windows 10 toast notifications python module to check for new notices posted on my college website(kgec.edu.in/notice/Administrative/), and send a notification if any unseen notices have been uploaded
+The site it tracks for new notifications is (kgec.edu.in/notice/Administrative/)

+The main project is developed by Kunal Chakrabarty and can be found at (https://github.com/KUNAL1612/NewNotices)